Skip to main content

 The first thing you notice on entering the Horse & Groom is the building itself: a 19th-century Cotswolds stone pub that has been renovated without losing its character.
 The bar area sets a visual tone that is warm and well-worn in the right way — flagstones, low ceilings, the kind of space where a dog under the table is unremarkable.
 This is not a gastropub that has dressed up its countryside credentials; the credentials are structural and atmospheric in equal measure.

 The cooking is described by Michelin as generous in both size and flavour, which is an accurate and useful description.
-Desserts have drawn specific recognition , the poached pear and almond tart is called out as a highlight, and if you are the kind of person who decides whether a meal was worth it based on the last course, that matters.
-The kitchen does not appear to be chasing trend or minimalism; portions are built to satisfy, and the menu leans into British pub classics without apology.
+Desserts have drawn specific recognition, the poached pear and almond tart is called out as a highlight, if you are the kind of person who decides whether a meal was worth it based on the last course, that matters.
+The kitchen does not appear to be chasing trend or minimalism; portions are built to satisfy, the menu leans into British pub classics without apology.

 Where the Horse & Groom has clearly found its audience is in the themed evenings.
 Pie night and steak-and-a-pint events are flagged by Michelin as offering particularly strong value for money, which is an endorsement worth taking seriously at this price tier.
-These are not gimmicks , they are the format that suits the kitchen and the room leading.
+These are not gimmicks, they are the format that suits the kitchen and the room leading.
 If your visit falls on one of these evenings, book in for it rather than defaulting to the standard menu.

 The Morning and Weekend Case